Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 We typically buy from people we trust and dismiss those we don’t.

-But trust is often built over time.
+But trust is built over time.
 So how do you establish trust with a buyer you’ve never met or even seen before?

 Psychology tells us that incorporating storytelling into your sales strategy can help build trust on a deeper level beyond selling them on the benefits alone.